jeanpsv/elixir-clustering-on-kubernetes/README.md

 1. Creating Elixir application (with Phoenix)
 2. Building Elixir release with Distillery
-3. Adding the powerful of Docker!
+3. Adding the power of Docker!
 4. Clustering Elixir application
 5. Deploying on Kubernetes